M-hossameldine/TypeScript-Cheatsheet/Language-Features/Pick-and-Omit.md

 #### Omit Example

-works similarly but you declare the properties you don't want:
+Works similarly but you declare the properties you don't want:

 ```
 interface ExamEntry {